BenNorsk/ps_2_ex3_database/README.md

+<sup> Below you find the answer to exercise 3, PS2, D100.
+While the author is fully aware of the relevance of testing and documentation, these steps were ommitted due to the factor of time. </sup>

 # NBA Data-Insights
 ## The remarkable story of the rise of the 3-point shot
 In the last 30 years of the NBA, the 3-point shot became increasingly popular.
 At the forefront of this rise stands Steph Curry, the baby-faced assasin from the Golden States Warriors.
 Few have made the 3-point focused playing style look so appealing as Curry.
 However, the 3-point shot has been on the rise long before Curry's first appearance (in 2009 with the Warriors).
 This notebook examines the story of the 3-point shot using four insights drawn from NBA data.